flutter/website/src/get-started/codelab.md

     ```

     {:.numbered-code-notes}
-     1. The `itemBuilder` callback is called once per suggested word pairing,
+     1. The `itemBuilder` callback is called once per row,
         and places each suggestion into a `ListTile` row.
 For even rows, the
         function adds a `ListTile` row for the word pairing.
 For odd rows, the
         function adds a `Divider` widget to visually separate the entries.
 Note